Uenhe/Fire/README.md

 #### Units:
 - Adds Omicron as core unit, and also can be produced by upgrading Beta
-- Adds 5 new support ground units, can step over most terrain
+- Adds 3 new support ground units, can step over most terrain
-- Light tank, high movement speed
+- Adds 1 new KAMIKAZE air unit, flys toward enemies and self-destructs
 - More high-tier units